-- 346. The Tribe incorporates by reference all preceding paragraphs of this Complaint as if fully set forth herein and further allege as follows. - 347.
-The Defendants agreed to engage in a campaign to flood the market with false and misleading information about the safety of prescription opioid use for the treatment of chronic pain, to evade controls on opioid diversion, and to increase opioid quotas.
+385. The Defendants agreed to work together to accomplish an unlawful purpose, to engage in a campaign to flood the market with false and misleading information about the safety of prescription opioid use for the treatment of chronic pain, to evade controls on opioid diversion, and to increase opioid quotas.

-- 348. The Defendants did so in an effort to profit off the increased sales of prescription opioids. - 349.
-Each Defendant made false or misleading statements directly and through third parties to further the objectives of their conspiracy. - 350.
-The Tribe was directly and proximately harmed by the Defendants' civil conspiracy in an amount to be determined in this litigation.
+- 386. The Defendants did so in an effort to profit off the increased sales of prescription opioids. - 387.
+Each Defendant made false or misleading statements directly and through third parties to further the objectives of their conspiracy. - 388.
+The Tribe was directly and proximately harmed by the Defendants' civil conspiracy in an amount to be determined at trial.